-- Selection of candidates for the curriculum is done prior to the start of the curriculum. - b) The minimum duration of the curriculum is one year. - c) Should the student not have Sociology as major for the first bachelors degree, knowledge of a related subject and/or job experience and/or related training or in-service training by a recognised institution can be considered as admission criteria after suitable evaluation, and the director may require the student to acquire the relevant sociological knowledge.
+- a.
+For entry into the Honours programme in Medical Sociology a student must have obtained an average of 60% in the BA degree to be considered to be selected for entry into the Honours programme in Medical Sociology - b.
+All applicants are subjected to a selection process prior to admission. - c The minimum duration of the curriculum is one year. - d Should the student not have Sociology as major for the first bachelors degree, knowledge of a related subject and/or job experience and/or related training or in-service training by a recognised institution can be considered as admission criteria after suitable evaluation, and the Subject Head may require the student to acquire the relevant sociological knowledge.